-The Finance and Investment Committee is composed of up to eight, but no less than six, members of the board of directors.
-The composition of the committee should reflect AACSB's regional representation as well as its commitment to diversity, equity, inclusion, and belonging.
-In addition to the committee members, the secretary-treasurer and the chair of the Audit Committee serve as ex officio members of the Committee.
+The Finance and Investment Committee is composed of up to six, but no less than four, members of the Board of Directors.
+The composition of the Committee should reflect AACSB's commitment to diversity and inclusion.
+The Secretary-Treasurer and the Chair of the Audit Committee serve as ex officio members of the Committee.
 Committee members may serve a maximum of three, one-year terms, which may run consecutively.
-One committee member is designated as committee chair by the vice chair-chair elect (who shall preside as board chair during the year for which the appointments are made).
-In addition, one member is designated as committee vice chair who serves as chair in the absence of the committee chair.
+One Committee member is designated as Committee Chair by the Vice Chair-Chair Elect (who shall preside as Board Chair during the year for which the appointments are made).
+In addition, one member is designated as Committee Vice Chair who serves as Chair in the absence of the Committee Chair.

-- 1. The vice chair-chair elect (who shall preside as board chair during the year for which the appointments are made) appoints members to the Finance and Investment Committee no later than July 1 of the year of service. - 2.
-One or more meetings of the Finance and Investment Committee may be scheduled by the committee chair during each fiscal year as needed to conduct committee business.
-Meetings may be held in person or by means of video conferencing. - 3.
-The committee takes a broad view of short-range and long-range plans and reviews the anticipated financial requirements to achieve these goals.
-The committee reviews the annual budget prepared by the president and CEO, and jointly with the vice chair-chair elect and secretary-treasurer, recommends the budget to the board. - 4.
-The committee provides guidance to the board regarding significant financial matters.
-The committee considers recommendations for changes to membership dues and accreditation fees. - 5.
-The committee annually reviews the appropriateness of, and monitors compliance with, the reserve funds policies stated in Executive Limitations section 3.1. - 6.
-The committee is responsible for the establishment and implementation of investment policies and guidelines.
-The committee reviews investment performance, and in collaboration with the investment consultant and staff, manages, monitors and plans investment activities for the AACSB investment portfolio. - 7.
-Staff provides periodic updates to the committee on the performance of the investment portfolio.
-Investment performance updates are provided to the board on an as-requested basis, generally at least annually.
+- 1. The Vice Chair-Chair Elect (who shall preside as Board Chair during the year for which the appointments are made) appoints members to the Finance and Investment Committee no later than July 1 of the year of service. - 2.
+One or more meetings of the Finance and Investment Committee may be scheduled by the Committee Chair during each fiscal year as needed to conduct Committee business.
+Meetings are normally held in person, and may also be held by means of audio and/or video conference or similar communications equipment whereby all persons participating in a meeting can hear each other. - 3.
+The Committee takes a broad view of short-range and long-range plans and reviews the anticipated financial requirements to achieve these goals.
+The Committee reviews the annual budget prepared by the President and CEO, and jointly with the Vice Chair-Chair Elect and Secretary-Treasurer, recommends the budget to the Board. - 4.
+The Committee provides guidance to the Board regarding significant financial matters.
+The Committee considers recommendations for changes to membership dues and accreditation fees. - 5.
+The Committee annually reviews the appropriateness of, and monitors compliance with, the reserve funds policies stated in Executive Limitations section 3.1. - 6.
+The Committee is responsible for the establishment and implementation of investment policies and guidelines.
+The Committee reviews investment performance, and in collaboration with the investment consultant and staff, manages, monitors and plans investment activities for the AACSB investment portfolio. - 7.
+Staff provides periodic updates to the Committee on the performance of the investment portfolio.
+Investment performance updates are provided to the Board on an as-requested basis, generally at least annually.

-- 8. The committee chair presides over meetings of the committee and is authorized to approve all guests to the meetings. - 9.
-A quorum requires three committee members in attendance, in person or by electronic means. - 10.
+- 8. The Committee Chair presides over meetings of the Committee and is authorized to approve all guests to the meetings. - 9.
+A quorum requires three Committee members in attendance, in person or by electronic means. - 10.
 Meetings are relatively informal, however, Robert's Rules of Order and parliamentary procedure guide formal actions.